zcvele/OfficeDocs-SkypeForBusiness/Teams/manage-shared-voicemail.md

 Your users can receive Shared Voicemail only through the redirection logic from Auto Attendants or Call Queues.
 For more information about Auto Attendants and Call Queues, see [Plan for Teams Auto attendants and Call queues](plan-auto-attendant-call-queue.md).

+For information about personal voicemail, see [Set up Cloud Voicemail](set-up-phone-system-voicemail.md).

 ## Prerequisites

 To manage Shared Voicemail, you must configure either a Microsoft 365 group, a distribution list, or a mail-enabled security group.
 We recommend using a Microsoft 365 group.
 This article focuses on this option.

+If your organization plans to view and manage Shared Voicemails in Microsoft Teams chats or other applications, make sure the Microsoft 365 group you're using has Teams support.
+Shared Voicemails that are stored in Teams-supported groups are accessible via Microsoft Teams.

 Both private and public groups can be used with Shared Voicemail.
 However, if a group is public, anyone in your organization can get access the group and its associated information, including voicemails.

 There are several ways to create Microsoft 365 groups.
 We recommend one of the following methods:

-**Create a Microsoft 365 group in the Microsoft 365 admin center** - Ensure that the group has both a mailbox and Teams support enabled.
+- **Create a Microsoft 365 group in the Microsoft 365 admin center** - Ensure that the group has both a mailbox and Teams support enabled.

-**Create a Microsoft 365 group in Outlook** - Outlook groups have a mailbox enabled by default, but they might lack Teams support.
+- **Create a Microsoft 365 group in Outlook** - Outlook groups have a mailbox enabled by default, but they might lack Teams support.
 For more information, see [Create a group in Outlook](https://support.microsoft.com/office/04d0c9cf-6864-423c-a380-4fa858f27102).

-If your organization plans to view and manage Shared Voicemails in Microsoft Teams chats or other applications, make sure the Microsoft 365 group you're using has Teams support.
-Shared Voicemails that are stored in Teams-supported groups are accessible via Microsoft Teams.

-**Create a Microsoft 365 group in Microsoft Teams** - Teams-based groups might have their mailbox hidden by default.
+- **Create a Microsoft 365 group in Microsoft Teams** - Teams-based groups might have their mailbox hidden by default.
 To make the mailbox visible, use the [Set-UnifiedGroup](/powershell/module/exchange/set-unifiedgroup) cmdlet with the `-HiddenFromExchangeClientsEnabled` parameter to make a mailbox visible.

   ```powershell
   Set-UnifiedGroup -Identity <GUID> -HiddenFromExchangeClientsEnabled:$false
   ```
+  For more information about creating a group in Teams, see [Microsoft 365 Groups and Microsoft Teams](/microsoftteams/office-365-groups).

 If you select a non-Teams supported Microsoft 365 group, then your organization can only manage voicemails addressed to this group only in Outlook.

-For more information about creating a group in Teams, see [Microsoft 365 Groups and Microsoft Teams](/microsoftteams/office-365-groups).
-For information about creating a group in Outlook, see [Create a group in Outlook](https://support.microsoft.com/office/04d0c9cf-6864-423c-a380-4fa858f27102).

 For more information about Microsoft 365 groups, see [Overview of Microsoft 365 Groups for administrators](/microsoft-365/admin/create-groups/office-365-groups)